alejandrobabio/alejandrobabio.github.io/_posts/2017-12-11-dry-web-roda-and-sprockets.md

 ## Moving to production

 We need a rake task for precompile the assets in production.
-The following code has my customized needs for assets compilation (images in application assets path, bootstrap fonts from vendor file, and adding digest to css and js files).
+The following code has my customized needs for assets compilation (images in application assets path, bootstrap fonts from vendor file, and adding a digest to css and js files).
 But I'm sure that you will get the idea.
 Also, you can precompile your assets in development.

 Then this are the changes added to my `Rakefile` for assets processing: